 - Most prepaid debit cards carry an activation fee or a monthly fee

 - There may be a limit on how much you can load onto the card

 If you hold cryptocurrency, you can send it to a wallet anywhere in the world.
-Many cryptocurrencies will also let you trade cryptocurrency for fiat currency (a government-issued currency like Malaysian ringgit or euros).
-Which means it is possible to exchange Malaysian ringgit for a cryptocurrency like Bitcoin, then trade your cryptocurrency for euros.
+Many cryptocurrencies will also let you trade cryptocurrency for fiat currency (a government-issued currency like New Zealand dollars or euros).
+Which means it is possible to exchange New Zealand dollars for a cryptocurrency like Bitcoin, then trade your cryptocurrency for euros.

 However it’s not a simple process, and you’ll likely encounter percentage-based fees at each step, which makes it an expensive option.
 Here are the key steps to take when transferring money overseas using cryptocurrency:

 - Transfer funds to an online cryptocurrency exchange.

 - Use your local currency to buy cryptocurrency, which goes into a digital wallet.

 - Sell your cryptocurrency for a foreign currency.

 - Withdraw your funds from the exchange platform.